Roy-SR-007/Somjit.web/content/posts/example 3/index.md

     u_color = "white", u_size = 2.6,\
     h_fill="black", h_color="grey",dpi=300,h_size=0.5)

 The function `sticker()` has distinct parameters to alter which modifies the sticker created as per one's need.
-The parameters are are,
+Few of the parameters are,

 * `s_x`, `s_y` :: which controls the x and y position of the subplot.
 * `p_x`, `p_y` :: which controls the x and y positions of the package name displayed.